fchastanet/bash-tools-framework/README.md

   - Version::compare compares two versions
 - Wsl : commands wslvar and wslpath are expensive, avoid multiple calls using cache
-- src/\_standalones regroups methods that do not respect framework nameing conventions like assert_lines_count that is used to assert the number of lines of output in bats tests
+- |`src/_standalone` regroups methods that do not respect framework naming conventions like assert_lines_count that is used to assert the number of lines of output in bats tests